GratiaOS/garden-core/README.md

 ## 📜 License

-[AGPL-3.0-only](./LICENSE) — offered in trust and shared stewardship.
+[Garden Covenant](./LICENSE) — offered in trust and shared stewardship.

 ---